The foodbank provides you with free food if you can’t afford to buy your own groceries due to severe financial hardship.

 Other financial help

 The foodbank is for times of exceptional hardship and should not be used regularly.
-If you find you are often struggling to afford to buy food, you may be directed to see a financial adviser to get budgeting advice, or to a welfare agency such as the Salvos for extra support.
+If you find you are often struggling to afford to buy food, you may be directed to see a student equity adviser to get budgeting advice, or to a welfare agency such as the Salvos for extra support.